jeremenichelli/jeremias.codes/src/posts/2024-12-12-transition-animate-height-auto.md

 {% featuredLink '//codepen.io/jeremenichelli/pen/EaYgKpz' %}

-These necessary workarounds do the trick, we have an element that expands with `auto` as a final state.
-Hopefully, all of them will become obsolete soon.
+All these necessary workarounds get us to where we wanted.
+Hopefully all these tricks will become obsolete soon.

 ### Accessibility checks